blueberry-py/blog/content/post/this-month-for-pythonistas-2025-03/index.md

 ### `openai-agents-python` (MIT)

 OpenAI's latest contribution to open-source includes this framework for creating multi-agent workflows.
-This is also among the new tools which I mentioned earlier in this issue.
+This is also among the new toys from OpenAI which I mentioned earlier in this issue.

 The source code is on [github](https://github.com/openai/openai-agents-python), and the [documentation](https://openai.github.io/openai-agents-python/) too.

+Update: The Agents SDK has support for MCP, which means you can now [connect MCP servers to Agents](https://openai.github.io/openai-agents-python/mcp/).

 ### `smolagents` (Apache-2.0)